 Pirates of the Caribbean and Haunted Mansion were both over a decade away when the park opened in 1955, but they’re as beloved and essential as any of the rides that remain from the opening day.
 There are children age 10 and under who have never known a Disneyland without Buzz Lightyear’s Astro Blasters; to them that ride is as classic as the Mad Tea Party’s spinning teacups, which have been making people sick since 1955.

 Innovation and tradition, change and permanence, the ever-fluid past and unquenchable future: that contradiction is why Disneyland remains so powerful.
 That, and the fact that it’s just a fun place to visit.

-hours after facing down that Snowman I’m on a Doom Buggy lurching through the Haunted Mansion’s attic.
+A few hours after facing down that Snowman I’m on a Doom Buggy lurching through the Haunted Mansion’s attic.
 As we coast past the familiar black widow bride to the left I prepare myself for one of the main reasons I came to Disneyland this day.
 For a few seconds I stare at the legendary Hatbox Ghost, an apparition that presided in the Mansion when it opened in 1969 but was quickly removed due to technical mishaps.
 The Hatbox Ghost became one of the ride’s most iconic features, despite disappearing for over forty years.
 With technology finally capable of properly recreating the effect of the ghost’s head moving from his shoulders to the hatbox in his hand, Disney restored him for the 60th anniversary.
 We lock eyes and then lock eyes again, maybe five seconds of facetime with a ghost that’s brand new but has haunted Disneyland since well before I was born.
 It’s the past, present and future in one, a moment that could only happen at Disneyland.